The Fluffy Jackets story & FAQ

 Left to right: The Sun Studio session featured Manny Charlton (Nazareth) on guitars, Robert “Rob” Hall (Jerry Lee Lewis’ Killer Band) on drums, Helge Rognstad (The Fluffy Jackets) on vocals & guitars and Neil Murray (Whitesnake, Black Sabbath) on bass,

-The guests on Fighting Demons include:
+The special guests on Fighting Demons (2014) include:

-• Manny Charlton (Nazareth) — guitar & producer
+- Manny Charlton (Nazareth) — guitar & producer

-• Steve “West” Weston — harmonica
+- Steve “West” Weston — harmonica

-• Emil Gammeltoft (Some Kind of Rubus) — vocals.
+- Emil Gammeltoft (Some Kind of Rubus) — vocals.

 What recognition did Fighting Demons receive after release?

 The Fluffy Jackets - Something from Nothing (2019) CD and DVD release.
+The album has since been re-released on vinyl (2026).

 Who produced Something from Nothing?